Decentralis/decentralisd/doc/login.md

-# lightcom - logging in
+# decentralis - logging in

 Prepare your user id and shared secret.
 Then:
 ```http request